maxgolov/openssl-curl-android/README.md

   Please explicitly set `curl_easy_setopt(curl, CURLOPT_CAINFO, CA_BUNDLE_PATH);` where `CA_BUNDLE_PATH` is your ca bundle path in the device storage.

   You can download and copy [cacert.pem](https://curl.haxx.se/docs/caextract.html) to Android assets or the device internal storage to get TLS working for libcurl.

-## Working Examples

-- See this minimal example which calls `curl` from Android app, using `JNI` to use `libcurl`: [AndroidCurlExample](https://github.com/robertying/AndroidCurlExample).
-It includes `Android.mk` setup and `JNI` configurations.

-- Checkout this more complex [repo](https://github.com/robertying/CampusNet-Android/blob/master/app/src/main/cpp/jni) to see how to integrate other compiled static libraries into an existing Android project, including `Android.mk` setup and `JNI` configurations.